-HTK receives compensation from the mutual fund advisers and distributors of mutual funds when it invests client assets in the funds.
-For mutual funds that have Rule 12b-1 distribution plans, funds pay distributors under such plans, and distributors share such payments (called "12b-1 fees") with HTK.
-A mutual fund's 12b-1 distribution plan is typically disclosed in the applicable fund's registration statement.
+HTK and Advisers receive compensation from advisers and distributors of certain mutual funds ("Distributors") that have Rule 12b-1 distribution plans.
+Specifically, when an Adviser invests client assets in mutual funds that have Rule 12b-1 distribution plans, Distributors will receive fees from mutual funds and share those fees (called "12b-1 Fees") with HTK.
+A mutual fund's 12b-1 distribution plan is typically disclosed in the applicable mutual fund's prospectus.

-HTK receives 12b-1 fees from load and no-load mutual funds that pay distribution fees.
-These fees come from fund assets and, consequently, indirectly from client assets.
-HTK's receipt of 12b-1 fees presents a conflict of interest between HTK and its clients as the firm has a financial incentive to invest client assets in mutual funds that pay HTK 12b-1 fees, preferring these to funds that have no such fees or that have lower fees.
+HTK receives 12b-1 fees from load and no-load mutual funds that pay 12b-1 Fees.
+HTK's receipt of 12b-1 fees presents a conflict of interest between HTK and its clients as HTK is incentivized to invest client assets in mutual funds that pay HTK 12b-1 fees, preferring these to funds that have no such fees or that have lower fees.
 HTK addresses this conflict through this disclosure and by automatically crediting to client accounts all 12b-1 fees generated by mutual funds owned by HTK clients in its Wrap Fee Programs outside of the Pershing cash sweep program.